I’ve got a homeschool friend who has spoken more into my life than any other. She’s parented five. They’re all grown up now.

 Who wouldn’t want a homeschooling girlfriend to speak those things into your life?

 Someday, I hope to meet her.
 Tea kettle’s always ready Julie!

-Julie Bogart is about to release a whole new tome of wisdom for everyone with learners at home: The Brave Learner arriving in one week!
+Julie Bogart has released another book of wisdom for everyone with learners at home: The Brave Learner